Frequently asked questions about People's Park Housing.

 Are the student housing and supportive housing buildings connected?

-The supportive housing at People's Park will be a separate building from the student housing.
-Both buildings will have controlled access for residents.
-The student housing will provide the same measures we use in the rest of our residence halls (e.g. access through a key card), including the student housing across the street from the park.
+The student housing will provide the same access control measures we use in the rest of our residence halls (e.g. access through a key card), including the student housing across the street from People's Park.

 How many beds will there be at each facility?